HQarroum/awesome-iot/README.md

 > This section regroups every awesome programming language, whether it is compiled, interpreted or a DSL, related to embedded development.

+ - [AtomVM](https://atomvm.org/) - Brings Erlang, Elixir, Gleam and other functional languages to microcontrollers.
  - [C](https://en.wikipedia.org/wiki/C_(programming_language)) - A general-purpose, imperative computer programming language, supporting structured programming, lexical variable scope and recursion, while a static type system prevents many unintended operations.
  - [C++](https://en.wikipedia.org/wiki/C%2B%2B) - A general-purpose programming language.
 It has imperative, object-oriented and generic programming features, while also providing facilities for low-level memory manipulation.
  - [Groovy](http://www.groovy-lang.org/) - Groovy is a powerful, optionally typed and dynamic language, with static-typing and static compilation capabilities, for the Java platform aimed at multiplying developers’ productivity thanks to a concise, familiar and easy to learn syntax.
 It is used by the SmartThings development environment to create smart applications.